The Cult of Christmas Beers

 Because, and here’s the kicker, you can only get The Mad Elf from around October through December.

-It doesn’t hurt this beer’s cult-like status that people can only fill their cars with cases for a limited period of time every year.
+It doesn’t hurt this beer’s cult-like status that people can only fill their cars with cases for a limited period every year.

 Limited-Edition, Seasonal Beers Gone in the Twinkle of an Eye